 What privileges does my badge allow?

-- One day before any Festival screening, each guest badge allows for ONE (1) ticket per regularly-priced show from a Festival box office (per availability).
+- On the day of, or the day before any Festival screening, each guest badge allows for ONE (1) ticket per regularly-priced show from a Festival box office (per availability).
 A hard ticket is required for entry to all screenings.

 How do I receive my Festival credentials?